 Get started today: https://app8solutions.com/online-takeout-ordering/.

-The way you work and the way you serve your guests has changed drastically, and though we’re all looking forward to the day we don’t have to seat guests 6 feet apart, many aspects of the new dining experience are likely to outlast the pandemic.
-According to a recent study by McKinsey, guests now expect the safety and convenience of a digital experience with more than 75% of consumers using mobile and web for menus, ordering and payment.
+According to a study by McKinsey, guests now expect the safety and convenience of a digital experience – more than 75% of consumers use mobile devices and the web to view menus, order and pay.
 Use these six tips to create a menu that works for you and your guests!

 1. Optimize for mobile

 The vast majority of your guests will view your menu from their phones.
-Mobile viewing is often an afterthought when menus are designed as PDFs or web pages.
-This leads to a poor guest experience with guests having to zoom in and out or scroll endlessly to browse your menu.
+You’ll want to give them access to a contactless menu that looks good and makes sense.
+Unfortunately, some digital menus are designed as PDFs and desktop-friendly web pages, but they don’t translate well to mobile screens.
+This leads to a poor experience for guests, who’ll have to zoom in and out, or scroll endlessly to browse your menu.
 Start the guest experience off right with a menu solution that’s optimized for mobile viewing and allows your guests to browse intuitively.

 2. Include photos